In this article we’ll cover:

 The vendors not on the Disney Featured Provider list have relationships with some non-Disney hotels, so they’re able to drop off and pick up from those without you being present.
 If you’re not staying at a Disney resort, call each vendor to see if your hotel is on their list.

 Who is best?
 Though we can’t endorse a specific company, we’ve used Scootaround and Care Medical and were pleased.
-Also, according to Sue Mickelson who is a moderator on a popular Disney related forum for people with disabilities, Apple Scooter, Walker Mobility and Randy’s Mobility are the companies that are most frequently discussed and most often recommended by participants on that forum.
+Also, according to Sue Mickelson who is a moderator on a popular Disney related forum for people with disabilities and is an admin on our Facebook group, Apple Scooter, Walker Mobility and Randy’s Mobility are the companies that are most frequently discussed and most often recommended by participants on that forum.

 The Disney World Featured Providers are: